datreant/datreant/docs/treants.rst

     <Tags(['elm'])>

 This is because both objects pull their identifying information from the same place on disk; they store almost nothing in memory.

+.. note:: File handles are kept alive only as long as needed to serialize or
+          deserialize Treant metadata from the filesystem.

 API Reference: Treant